 May I audit a graduate or professional school course?

 To audit a course in one of Yale’s graduate or professional schools (i.e., courses numbered 500-999), contact that school directly to inquire about their auditing procedures.
 The Yale Alumni Auditing Program offers access to undergraduate courses only.

 Is permission of the instructor required?

 Yes.
-Your course instructor and the Director of the Yale Alumni Auditing Program, must sign your auditing form before you may begin auditing.
-Once you obtain the instructor’s signature, email the signed, completed form to the contact listed below. or drop it off at our office located at 1 Prospect Street, SSS 20, lower level.
-For your convenience, we have a drop off box on our reception desk.
+Your course instructor must sign your auditing form before you may begin auditing.
+[In lieu of a written signature, you may instead forward the instructor’s email approval when you submit the form.]
+Once you obtain the instructor’s approval, email the completed form to email@example.com and firstname.lastname@example.org.
 Please note that instructors may set their own auditing policies, and that some accept auditors, while others do not.